CyVerse-learning-materials/foss-2019/software_essentials/RStudio_Git.rst

 **Some things to remember about the platform**

-- You can pull other GitHub repositories using ``git clone`` in the RStudio terminal.
+- You can pull other GitHub repositories using ``git clone`` via the RStudio terminal.
-- Your local commits are not being sent to GitHub until you
+- Your local commits are not sent to GitHub until you initiate the repository with your GitHub username and password.

 ----

 *Instructions*
 ~~~~~~~~~~~~~~

-  1. Open RStudio
+  1. Create a GitHub Repository

-  2. Create a new directory
+  2. On your local computer, create a directory called ``~/github`` and change into that directory

-  3. Initiate a ``git`` repository in the directory
+  3. Open RStudio and start a new Project: *File > New Project > Version Control > Git*.
+In the ``repository URL`` paste the URL of your new GitHub repository

+  4. Save your new git repository to the newly created ``~/github`` directory.

+  5. Open the directory in RStudio

 ..
 	#### Comment: Suggested style guide: